-The Practice Manager confirmed that all staff have a clear understanding of the latest guidance for the dental management of patients in Wales during COVID-19 pandemic recovery1.
+The Practice Manager confirmed that all staff have a clear understanding of the latest guidance for the dental management of patients in Wales during COVID-19 pandemic recovery.
 The guidance is intended for use by all general dental care settings in Wales.

-The Practice Manager confirmed that staff have received regular COVID-19 updates via practice meetings and a dedicated Whatsapp2 group was set up to enable staff to communicate any concerns or queries.
+The Practice Manager confirmed that staff have received regular COVID-19 updates via practice meetings and that a dedicated Whatsapp group was set up to enable staff to communicate any concerns or queries.
 Any new guidance and procedures are discussed at formal team meetings.
 There are also morning meetings held daily to ensure that staff fully understand the content of any updates provided in practice meetings and emails.
+The practice manager confirmed that a company bulletin is also utilised to communicate changes to both clinical and non-clinical staff.
 We were told that regular communication has ensured everyone has up to date advice and guidance on COVID-19.

-The Practice Manager confirmed that all staff have received internal training or guidance on various topics such as recognising COVID-19 symptoms, the management of patients with COVID-19 symptoms, correct use of PPE, including the donning, doffing 3 and safe disposal of used equipment as well as fit testing filtering face piece (FFP3) masks.
+The Practice Manager confirmed that all staff have received internal training or guidance on various topics such as recognising COVID-19 symptoms, the management of patients with COVID-19 symptoms, correct use of PPE, including the donning, doffing and safe disposal of

-1 2021-09-28 - Guidance for the Dental Management of Patients in Wales during the C-19 Pandemic Recovery.pdf
+&lt;sup>1 2021-09-28 - Guidance for the Dental Management of Patients in Wales during the C-19 Pandemic Recovery.pdf used equipment as well as fit testing for filtering face piece (FFP3) masks.

-2 WhatsApp Messenger, or simply WhatsApp, is an internationally available American freeware, cross-platform centralized instant messaging and voice-over-IP service owned by Meta Platforms
+&lt;sup>2 WhatsApp Messenger, or simply WhatsApp, is an internationally available American freeware, cross-platform centralized instant messaging and voice-over-IP service owned by Meta Platforms